AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 - PACl flow rate > 0.0015 mL/s
   - Flow rates slower than 0.0015 mL/s are not ideal because at this rate, it would take more than 30 seconds for a single drop to fall in the drip chamber.
 With such a long period between each drop of PACl, there would be an inconsistent flow of PACl in the system.
 In addition, it would be tedious to count the drops to measure the flow rate.
 - PACl flow rate < 0.015mL/s
   - At higher flow rates than 0.015mL/s drops would fall too quick, less than 3 seconds between drops.

-(Include calculations of what heights these flow rates correspond to)

 Thus, the optimal PACl flow rates for the system are: **0.0015mL ≤ PACL flow rate ≤ 0.015 mL/s**.
-Since PACl flow rate is a linear function of height difference, this flow rate range corresponds to a height range of ___ .

 In order to determine the required stock concentration of PACl to achieve the flow rate range, the following guidelines were used: